Estimated Read Time: 6 Minutes

 Beth had a new website built for her thriving legal practice last year.
 While the site is beautiful, website traffic and leads have completely dried up.
 She doesn’t understand what could possibly have gone wrong and whether her site will eventually recover.

 Beth isn’t alone.
-Thirty-four percent of small business owners are dissatisfied with their website performance.
+Eighty-seven percent of small business owners are dissatisfied with their website performance.
 You see evidence of it every day – websites that:

 Small business owners who lack project management and technical skills are especially at risk of these types of website failures.
 Often, they do not realize there is a problem until months after the site has launched.